ajaffer/find-lanes/README.md

 The extrapolated lines look like the following image: ![alt text][image2]

 ### 2. Shortcomings with current pipeline
-* One major short coming in this approach is this pipeline keeps a running average of the lines encountered.
-This approach is going to make the line react very slowly to fast changing conditions, which can be less than ideal at best and life threatening in worse situations.
+* This implementation of the pipeline keeps a running average of the lines encountered.
+This approach is going to make the detected line react slowly to any fast changing conditions, which can be less than ideal at best and life threatening in worse situations.
-* The extrapolated lines are not aligning properly with the lane lines, this is due to noisy lines.
+* The extrapolated lines are not aligning properly with the lane lines, this is due to noisy data.
+* The pipeline does not execute well in the challenge video, due to lot of noisy data in the region of interest.

 ### 3. Possible improvements to current pipeline
 * Filter out the noise lines, which is causing the extrapolated lane lines to have a different angle than the actual lane lines.